The Mergers & Acquisitions Review: Mexico

 - the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP) between Mexico, Canada and several Pacific countries such as Australia and Japan; and

-- the Economic Partnership, Political Cooperation and Cooperation Agreement (known as the Global Agreement) between Mexico and the European Union (currently being revised and updated).
+- the Economic Partnership, Political Cooperation and Cooperation Agreement (known as the Global Agreement) between Mexico and the European Union (currently pending ratification of its latest modernisation).

-The main sources of law for M&A transactions in Mexico in order of precedence are the Mexican Constitution; international treaties; statutes, administrative bands and regulations; and contracts and rulings.
+The main sources of law for M&A transactions in Mexico, in order of precedence, are the Mexican Constitution; international treaties (which are granted the same hierarchy as the constitution when it comes to human rights); statutes, administrative bands and regulations; and contracts and rulings.
 The interpretation of the law is done according to the express text of the law, its interpretation by judicial precedents and the general principles of the law.

 As a general principle, the Mexican Constitution sets forth a reserve clause whereby the authority not vested in the Federal Congress is understood to be reserved for Mexican states.
 Commercial law (both substantive and procedural) is under federal jurisdiction.
 However, an M&A deal must consider federal, state and municipal laws.
-It should be noted that certain types of Mexican entities (sociedades civiles and asociaciones civiles) are governed by local civil codes and fall outside the scope of federal jurisdiction and commercial laws.
+Certain types of Mexican entities (civil corporations and civil associations) are governed by local civil codes and fall outside the scope of federal jurisdiction and commercial laws.

 Some of the main statutes that govern M&A transactions and shareholders matters are: